Killswitch Engage: Side projects

-While Adam Dutkiewicz was recovering from his back injury in 2007, he wrote new material which he later recorded and demoed at home.
-Dutkiewicz later contacted Jesse Leach, who was away from Killswitch Engage at the time, about writing lyrics and recording vocals.
+While Dutkiewicz was recovering from his back injury in 2007, he wrote new material which he later recorded and demoed at home.
+Dutkiewicz later contacted Leach, who was away from Killswitch Engage at the time, about writing lyrics and recording vocals.
 This resulted in a side project called Times of Grace, which began recording material in 2008 and has since released two albums.
 Fellow bandmate Joel Stroetzel has also served as a touring member in the past.
-Dutkiewicz is also a record producer and has produced every single Killswitch Engage album besides their second self titled in 2009.
+Dutkiewicz is also a record producer and has produced every single Killswitch Engage album besides their second self-titled in 2009.

-Mike D'Antonio, is a graphic artist and has played a part in the design of all of Killswitch Engage's album artwork and tour merchandise.
-He also started his own band Death Ray Vision in 2011 and has since released 3 albums with the group.
+D'Antonio is a graphic artist and has played a part in the design of all of Killswitch Engage's album artwork and tour merchandise.
+He also started his own band Death Ray Vision in 2011 and has since released three albums with the group.

-Justin Foley started Lybica, a four-piece instrumental post-rock/metal band, in 2020.
+In 2020, Foley started Lybica, a four-piece instrumental post-rock/metal band.
 His primary role is guitarist, but he played both guitar and drums on their self-titled album, which was released on September 16, 2022.
-When he is not touring, Foley has served as a freelance orchestral musician with many Connecticut symphony orchestras, such as the Waterbury Symphony and New Britain Symphony.
+Foley has also served as a freelance orchestral musician with many Connecticut symphony orchestras, such as the Waterbury Symphony and New Britain Symphony.

-Jesse Leach has also sporadically made ambient music since 2014.
-Leach has also become involved with Jewlery and in In September 2025, he launched his first-ever signature necklace.
+Jesse Leach has also sporadically made ambient music since 2014, and more recently has started featuring in other songs.